 Some other considerations:

 What are the time limits on your EU trip?
-If so, can you easily extend if you need to?
+Can you easily extend it if you need to?

 Does yourinclude the cost of breakdowns and most emergency repairs?